phthom/icp31/2-DockerKubernetesHelm.md

   export NODE_IP=$(kubectl get nodes --namespace training -o jsonpath="{.items[0].status.addresses[0].address}") echo http://$NODE_IP:$NODE_PORT
 ```

+As you can see, we installed 2 Kubernetes resources : a deployment and a service.

 Check the pods are running in the training namespace: